Nerea Nevado

-Nerea Nevado Gómez (born 27 April 2001) is a Spanish professional footballer who plays for Liga F club Athletic Bilbao, mainly as a left back.
+Nerea Nevado Gómez (born 27 April 2001) is a Spanish professional footballer who plays for Liga F club Athletic Club, mainly as a left back.

+Career

-Nevado began her career as a child with hometown club Santurtzi and with Bizkerre (Getxo), joining Athletic Bilbao in 2016, aged 15.
+Nevado began her career as a child with hometown club Santurtzi and with Bizkerre (Getxo), joining Athletic Club in 2016, aged 15.
 She made over 100 appearances for the B-team over five seasons, as well as featuring intermittently for the senior team from 2018.
 She moved on loan to Alavés, newly promoted to the top tier, in 2021.
+At the end of the season, she returned to Athletic and was a regular starter in the 2022–23 Liga F, with previous left-back Ainhoa Moraza having left the club to join Atlético Madrid.

 At international level, Nevado was a member of the Spain under-17 squad that won the 2018 FIFA U-17 Women's World Cup in Uruguay.
+She played in qualifiers for the under-19s ahead of the 2019 UEFA Women's Under-19 Championship but was not selected for the finals squad, and did so again for the 2020 tournament which was cancelled due to the COVID-19 pandemic.
+She has been selected for the unofficial Basque Country women's national football team, which plays only occasionally, making her first appearance in December 2022 against Chile.